 Nomination Procedures: In addition to the sponsor’s recommendation, three additional letters of recommendation including (1) a supervisor from the nominee’s place of employment (administrator, coach, fellow staff member, etc.), (2) a certified athletic trainer within the GATA, (3) a physician who works with or supervises the athletic trainer.
 Included in these letters should be details of the personal character and specific contributions, which would make the nominee an appropriate choice for the award.
 In addition, completed nomination forms are available from members of the Honors and Awards Committee or the GATA website.
 The recipient will be notified and invited to the GATA Annual Symposium and will be recognized during the luncheon.
-Nominations must be submitted by December 20 each year.
+Nominations must be submitted by March 18, 2022.

 Criteria: Recommendation by 3 persons (2 of which must be NATABOC certified or state licensed GATA members) detailing the individual contributions to the GATA or the profession of athletic training.
 The GATA recognizes individuals, companies, or institutions who promote athletic training within the state of Georgia.
 The recipient of this award does not have to be an athletic trainer.

 Nomination Procedures: The nominations must be completed and accompanied by three letters of recommendation to the Chair of the GATA Honors and Awards Committee by March 18, 2022.

 Criteria: 5 + years of service to the state of Georgia as a physician.
 This physician must have worked alongside a certified athletic trainer providing care for Georgia's athletes while graciously giving of their time and service.
 The GATA is proud to award him/her with Honorary Membership to the GATA as well as a commemorative plaque at the January Annual Symposium